kronostechnologies/design-elements/README.md

 The Equisoft design system.

 ## Setup
-This repository is a multipackage repository meaning this repository represent multiple package.
-These packages are located in `packages` folders and are released using [lerna](https://github.com/reggi).
-Each package have their own `README.md` and their own release cycles.
+This repository is a multipackage repository meaning this repository represent multiple packages.
+These packages are located in the `packages` folder and are published using [lerna](https://github.com/reggi).
+Each package has its own `README.md` and its own release cycle.
 For more information, check out the `packages` folder themselves.